 Lights, camera, action!

-An advisory board comprised of commercial and educational broadcasters, advertising agency professionals, and cable TV professionals helps keep Onondaga’s Electronic Media curriculum current and applicable to the industry.
-This A.A.S. degree program provides a solid foundation in the study of digital media, audio production, or video production, and can lead to a successful career in electronic media communications.
+An advisory board of commercial and educational broadcasters, advertising agency professionals, and cable TV professionals helps keep our curriculum current and applicable to the industry.

 What You'll Learn

 Experience the inner workings of TV and radio studios and learn to think on your feet while you gain experience in the technical and creative sides of the production process.